Question: I have installed PowerHA, now what?

 As a matter of practicality, it is recommended that all nodes be at the same levels of operating system and PowerHA whenever possible.
 Keeping, the operating system, PowerHA and the application at the same level on all nodes will make the administration of the cluster easier and less error prone, and will go a long way towards reducing the frustration of the administrators.
 The Planning Guide has advice for effectively managing different installation and migration scenarios.

-Question: Why do I need a non-IP heart beat network?
+Question: Why do I need multiple heart beat networks?

-PowerHA therefore strongly recommends that there be at least one non-IP network connecting a node to at least one other node.
-For clusters with more than two nodes, the most reliable configuration includes two non-IP networks on each node.
+PowerHA therefore strongly recommends that there be as many communication links between nodes as possible.
+For PowerHA v7 Clusters, Ethernet networks, SAN network and Disk (Repository) based heartbeat communication is possible.
+For PowerHA v6 clusters with more than two nodes, the most reliable configuration includes two non-IP networks on each node.
 The distance limitations on non-IP links—particularly RS-232—has often made this requirement difficult to meet.
 For such clusters, PowerHA disk heartbeating should be strongly considered.
-Disk heartbeating enables the easy creation of multiple non-IP networks without requiring additional hardware or software.

 Question: Can I put different types of processors, communications adapters, or disk subsystems in the same cluster?